xhosh256/Algorithms/bin/README.md

 # Algorithms
-this repository will store implementations of some algorithms or data structures
+this repository will store implementations of some algorithms